 HubSpot (Web, iOS, Android)

 HubSpot's chat feature included in their always-free CRM hasn't changed much in the last few years.
 It's still relatively basic compared to most other chat apps, but with HubSpot, you're likely choosing to use their CRM first—the chat feature comes as a bonus.
-And being part of their ecosystem means easier integration with their other paid "hubs" such as marketing, sales, and the new operations software.
+And being part of their ecosystem means easier integration with their other paid "hubs" such as marketing, sales, and operations.

 The chat widget can be customized with your company colors, agents' pictures, greetings, and away messages.
 And because it's integrated with the CRM, contacts are automatically created from a chat as long as an email address is provided.
 With HubSpot's Zapier integrations, you can automate the process even more, sending those contacts to the other apps in your tech stack.

-If/then branching, which can help better identify support and sales inquiries to get them routed correctly, is now part of their paid service hubs.
-But they still offer free bots with pre-made and editable questions that most small businesses will find helpful, especially when they're unable to field a chat.
+HubSpot also offers free bots with pre-made and editable questions that most small businesses will find helpful, especially when they're unable to field a chat.
+These include bots for qualifying leads, creating tickets, and booking meetings.
 You can set filters for who receives the bot, on what page, and when (e.g., 50% of the page scrolled).
-HubSpot makes this process simple with its chatflow builder, providing clear explanations for each step and option.
-I spent about 10 minutes setting up the bot, then deployed and tested it.
-From there, I went back into the bot and tweaked a few of the questions to get the flow right and capture the info I wanted.
-All painless.
+HubSpot makes this process simple with its Chatflow builder, providing clear explanations for each step and option.

 Best live chat app for agent gamification